The Great Garrick: Plot

-A complication arises in mid-performance when Germaine Dupont, Countess de la Corbe, appears at the inn.
-Her coach has broken down.
-Garrick believes she is one of the actresses, when she is actually fleeing a marriage arranged by her father.
-He plays along, offering her his room.
-Over the course of the evening, they fall in love.
+Virginial young beauty Germaine, Lady de la Corbe, appears at the inn.
+Her coach has broken down in flight from her father and an odious marriage he has arranged.
+Believing she is one of the actresses, Garrick plays along, offering her his room when no other is available.
+Over the course of the evening they court romantically at every turn.